Nokia (song)

-"Nokia" is a song by Canadian rapper Drake from his collaborative studio album with PartyNextDoor entitled Some Sexy Songs 4 U. Written by Drake and produced by Paul Omar "Elkan" Agyei, it was released on February 14, 2025, by Santa Anna Label Group, OVO Sound and Republic Records.
+"Nokia" (stylized in all caps) is a song by Canadian rapper Drake from his collaborative studio album with PartyNextDoor entitled Some Sexy Songs 4 U. Written by Drake and produced by Paul Omar "Elkan" Agyei (who provides additional vocals), it was released on February 14, 2025, by Santa Anna Label Group, OVO Sound and Republic Records.
 It impacted contemporary hit radio as the album's second single on March 11, 2025.
 "Nokia" peaked at number five on the Canadian Hot 100 and number two on the Billboard Hot 100 on April 19, 2025.
 Outside of North America, "Nokia" peaked within the top ten of the charts in Australia, New Zealand, and the United Kingdom.

 Composition

 The beat is described as a "sweaty Atlanta bass beat peppered with flashy synths" with "androgynous vocals" (by Elkan).
 In the second half of the song, "the beat stutters and slows into a crunchy groove" and Drake raps in a "Whodini-type flow".
 The synth sounds sample the well-known Nokia ringtone from the 1990s and early 2000s.